 Comparing between statistics for longevity (as indicated by age range) and growth (as indicated by length range) resulted in generally similar trends in the relative age composition ISS by species types when adding either ageing error or growth variability (top panels of Figure 9).
 The relative age composition ISS when adding ageing error had a decreasing trend when compared to longevity for each of the species types, indicating that the longer lived the stock the larger the effect of ageing error had on age composition ISS (top left panel of Figure 9).
-A similar decreasing trend resulted for each species type when comparing relative age composition ISS after adding growth variability with the length range of the stocks, indicating that the larger the stock grows the more of an effect growth variability has on decreasing the age composition ISS (top right panel of Figure 9).
+A similar decreasing trend resulted for each species type when comparing relative age composition ISS after adding growth variability with the length range of the stocks.
+This indicates that the larger size range that a stock grows the more of an effect growth variability has on decreasing the age composition ISS (top right panel of Figure 9).
 On average, the relative ISS when adding both ageing error and growth variability was largest for rockfish (85% of the base age composition ISS), intermediate for flatfish (78% of the base age composition ISS), and smallest for gadids (70% of the base age composition ISS, bottom panel of Figure 9).
 The same trend resulted when evaluating the range in the relative age composition ISS when both ageing error and growth variability were added, where the range was smallest for rockfish, intermediate for flatfish, and largest for gadids.

 4. Discussion

 In this study we find that accounting for ageing error and growth variability using bootstrap procedures decreased age composition ISS for all stocks examined.
-This result was consistent across all the treatments that we applied, which included evaluating pooling of growth data (either using annual data or pooled across time), different sizes of length bins (either 1 cm, 2 cm, or 5 cm bins), and differences in aggregating data for total age composition (either before or after length and age expansion).
-We also showed that this result was consistent for conditional age-at-length ISS.
+This result was consistent across all the treatments that we applied, which included pooling growth data (annual data or across time), different length bins (1 cm, 2 cm, or 5 cm bins), and differences in aggregating data for total age composition (before or after length and age expansion).
+We also show that this result was consistent for conditional age-at-length ISS.
 The impact of the sources of uncertainty on resulting ISS was species type specific, with ageing error being more influential for rockfish than growth variability, and growth variability more influential than ageing error for flatfish and gadids.
 However, the influence of growth variability for gadids and flatfish was sensitive to the pooling of growth data; age composition ISS was smaller when growth variability was applied to pooled data as compared to annual data for gadids, and the range in the decrease in age composition ISS was smaller for annual data compared to pooled data for flatfish.
 We propose that these results are due to larger inter-annual growth variability observed in gadids and flatfish compared to rockfish.
 Further, the effects of ageing error are not unexpected for rockfish, as they are so long-lived.
 When considering both ageing error and growth uncertainty the largest reduction in ISS magnitude was for gadids, followed by flatfish, with the least effect observed for rockfish, though results varies by stock and region.

 When applying the bootstrap procedure we developed in this study to estimate age composition ISS there are several considerations that should be made that are specific to the stock that is being analyzed.
 These considerations include: (1) the size of length bins used for length data, (2) whether to aggregate length and age data prior to or after length and age expansion, and (3) whether to pool growth data across time or use annual data.